Klpowell2/hpxml/guide/source/program_administrator/introduction.rst

     buildings, energy consumption, and energy conservation measures.
 Each of the data elements defined in BPI-2200 can be transferred using HPXML via the methodology outlined in BPI-2100.
+The following should be placed into an appendix or informative endnote section up to the "Data Standards and the DOE's..."

 BPI is developing additional data collection standards, each of which specify a set of data elements to be collected at specific points during the